anniebelkin/mini_backgammon/README.md

 The key functions in `feature_vector.py` are:

 - **`board_to_vector(current_color, board, should_normalize)`**
-  Computes the 16-dimensional base feature vector (for both the current player and the opponent) along with the one-hot phase vector.
+  Computes the 16-dimensional base feature vector (for both the current player and the opponent) along with the phase (as an integer 0, 1, or 2).

 - **`get_phase(...)`**
-  Determines the phase of the current player's board using the logic described above and returns a one-hot phase vector.
+  Determines the phase of the current player's board using the logic described above and returns the phase (as an integer 0, 1, or 2).

 - **`board_to_extended_vector(player, board)`**
-  Produces the final 48-dimensional augmented feature vector by "gating" the 16-dimensional board vector with the phase vector.
+  Converts the phase integer into a one-hot vector and uses it to produce the final 48-dimensional phase-aware vector.

 This design allows our reinforcement learning and evaluation modules to work with a concise, normalized, and phase-aware representation of the board, enabling effective learning and game analysis.